-The Cambodia banking sector is supervised by the National Bank of Cambodia.commerical banks.
+The Cambodia banking sector is supervised by the National Bank of Cambodia.
 The National Bank of Cambodia was first established in 1954 after the country gained independence as a French colony.
 The Bank closed in 1975 and then re-opened and operated under the name People's Bank of Kampuchea from 1979 to 1992.
-In 1992 the Cambodia's central bank changed back to the National Bank of Cambodia.
+In 1992, Cambodia's central bank changed back to the National Bank of Cambodia.
 NBC is currently led by His Excellency Chea Chanto who serves as governor of the central bank.

 Cambodia Banking Sector

 At the end of 2011, Cambodia's banking sector consisted of 31 commercial banks including 22 institutions incorporated locally and 9 foreign bank branches.
 The ASEAN nation's financial institutions in terms of total assets grew by a robust 24.39% from 2010 levels.
-Total number of deposit accounts increased 19% $1.27 million while the number of borrowers were up only a touch at 3%.
+A total number of deposit accounts increased by 19% to $1.27 million, while the number of borrowers was up only a touch at 3%.

 In an October 2012 report, investigators from the Economist Intelligence Unit rate Cambodia's banking industry as relatively stable.
-Some analysts caution that some banks may be underreporting the amount of large loans to single borrowers.
-Still EIU notes that total foreign assets outpace total foreign liabilities which should keep the banking sector stable through for the short-term.
+Some analysts caution that some banks may be underreporting the number of large loans to single borrowers.
+Still, EIU notes that total foreign assets outpace total foreign liabilities which should keep the banking sector stable in the short term.

 Acleda Bank is Cambodia's largest bank with $6.06 billion in assets as according to the National Bank of Cambodia's annual Supervisory Report for 2011.
-The bank boasts an industry dominating 234 branches spread throughout the country and accounts for 18.9% share of the Cambodia banking sector market.
-Acleda Bank total assets grew by 27.8% over 2010 figures.
+The bank boasts an industry-dominating 234 branches spread throughout the country and accounts for an 18.9% share of the Cambodia banking sector market.
+Acleda Bank's total assets grew by 27.8% over 2010 figures.

 Canadia Bank Plc ended 2011 as Cambodia's second largest bank in terms of total assets.
 The National Bank of Cambodia listed Canadia Bank as managing $5.28 billion in assets.
-Accordingly, Canadia Bank accounted for 16.5% of market share in the Cambodia banking sector.
+Accordingly, Canadia Bank accounted for 16.5% of the market share in Cambodia's banking sector.

-Bank of Investment and Development of Cambodia (BIDC) was listed by the National Bank of Cambodia as the country's fifth largest banking institution.
+The Bank of Investment and Development of Cambodia (BIDC) was listed by the National Bank of Cambodia as the country's fifth-largest banking institution.
 As of the end of 2011.
-BIDC managed $1.82 billion in total assets and accounted for 5.7% of the Cambodia banking sector.
+BIDC managed $1.82 billion in total assets and accounted for 5.7% of Cambodia's banking sector.

 Foreign Trade Bank of Cambodia was listed by the National Bank of Cambodia as the nation's sixth largest banking institution.
 100% Cambodia national owned, FTB managed a reported $1.65 billion and accounted for 5.2% of the banking sector market share.

 Union Commerical Bank Plc. was listed as the eighth largest bank in the Kingdom of Cambodia.
-According to the 2011 NBC report published April 2012, UCB handled $1.03 billion in total assets which accounted for 3.2% of the Cambodia banking sector market share.
-UCB assets grew nearly 25% overagainst its 2010 holdings.
-Union Commercial Bank offers an one-year CD at 5.5% which could be attractive in comparison to meager rates now offered in the United States and other developed markets around the world.
+According to the 2011 NBC report published in April 2012, UCB handled $1.03 billion in total assets which accounted for 3.2% of the Cambodia banking sector market share.
+UCB assets grew nearly 25% over against its 2010 holdings.
+Union Commercial Bank offers a one-year CD at 5.5% which could be attractive in comparison to meager rates now offered in the United States and other developed markets around the world.

 Advanced Bank of Asia was listed by the National Bank of Cambodia as the ASEAN nation's 10th largest bank.
-At the end of 2011, ABA handled $818 million in total assets and accounted for approximately 2.5% of the Cambodia bankng sector market share.
+At the end of 2011, ABA handled $818 million in total assets and accounted for approximately 2.5% of Cambodia's banking sector market share.
 Advanced Bank of Asia is 100% foreign-owned.